sftcd/happykey/README.md

 - For test vectors, see ``tvtest.sh`` output - 96 tests pass,
   and 84 don't match a test vector.
 - The default ciphersuite is x25519/hkdf-sha256,hkdf-sha256,aes128gcm.
-- Only the single-shot APIs are supported.
+- (Almost) Only the single-shot APIs are supported.
 - Exporters are not supported.
-- There is a limit of 40KB on the buffers supported, including plain and ciphertexts.

 ## Recent Changes